-Physiological loss in weight (%):
+Physiological loss in weight (PLW) (%):

 The data on physiological loss in weight were recorded at an interval of 15 days during storage period of 90 days and expressed as cumulative percentage (Table 1).
 The physiological loss in weight increased considerably with the increase in storage period from starting to the end of experiment.
 The storage of potato tubers at ambient room temperature during hot summer months leads to severe loss in their quality and weight.
-The results are in conformity with the results of [8].
+The results are in conformity with the results of Verma et al. [8].
 The physiological loss in weight of tubers of all tested cultivars increased with increasing doses of nitrogenous fertilizer.
 The maximum value for cumulative physiological loss in weight was observed with the nitrogen dose of 240 kg ha-1 (29.46%), followed by 160 kg ha-1 (25.18%) and the minimum under control (16.10%).
-This might be due to higher transpiration losses, membrane permeability, delay in periderm formation, change in specific gravity, organic acid contents and sugars & amino acids may also, in part, have contributed to the weight loss.
-Similar results were reported by [9], [10], [11] and [12].
+This increase in weight loss could be due to tubers having higher nitrogen content and moisture content, making them more sensitive to shrivelling and moisture loss during storage.
+Increased physiological weight loss of potato tubers could be attributed to this higher moisture loss [12].
+Similar results were reported by Singh and Lal [9], Gathungu et al. [10], and Rezaee et al. [11].
 The potato cultivars differed significantly with respect to physiological loss in weight.
 Among the potato cultivars, the cv.
 Kufri Pukhraj showed the minimum cumulative physiological loss in weight (20.41%) in comparison to Kufri Gaurav (22.64%) and AICRP-P-39 (24.22%) on 90th day of storage under ambient conditions.
-These results are in accordance with the findings of [13].
+These results are in accordance with the findings of Gautam et al. [13].
 This variation among cultivars with reference to physiological loss in weight might be attributed to the genetic factors [14].
-The interaction of different nitrogen doses and cultivar for all the treatments differed significantly
+The interaction of different nitrogen doses and cultivar for all the treatments differed significantly.
+The variety Kufri Pukhraj under control treatment showed minimum physiological loss in weight (2.20 and 14.78%), whereas, the maximum physiological loss in weight was observed in variety AICRP-P-39 supplied with the nitrogen dose of 240 kg ha-1 (8.83 and 31.91%) during the starting and end of the experiment, respectively.
+The treatment combinations $N_0V_1$ , $N_0V_2$ , $N_0V_3$ , $N_1V_1$ , $N_1V_2$ and $N_1V_3$ were statistically at par with each other at 90th day of storage study.